bytzcurrency/slate-mn-setup/README.md

 ***

 ***Step 2***
-* Send EXACTLY 350,000 SLX to a receive address within your wallet.
+* Send EXACTLY 350,000 SLX to yourserlf by
+* Creating a receive address within your wallet using the "Receive" option.
+* Click the "Send" option within your wallet, paste the receive address you created earlier in the "Pay to:" section.
+* For "Amount:" put 350,000
+* Click "Send"
 ***

 ***Step 3***